binkley/homebrewery-files/warpipes.md

 | Rare | 5 | d6 | 6 | 15 | 7 |
 | Very Rare | 7 | d8 | 8 | 17 | 11 |

-Your DM decides which sets of pipes are found.
-Your instrument always include one set of non-magical musical pipes.

 #### Changing the Tune

 You can use a _Bonus Action_ to replace a set of pipes.
 A creature within 5 ft. can use their _Reaction_ to assist.
 That creatures gains _Advantage_ on _saving throw_ for any effects of the new pipes, and this feature does not spend your bonus action.